Selling House for Job Relocation: Key Steps By Eagle

 Tax Exclusions and Partial Exclusions for Job Relocation

 What if you bought your house last year?
 The IRS might cut you some slack if you’re moving for work.
 The catch: your new job needs to be at least 50 miles farther from your old house than your previous job was.
 It’s confusing, I know.
-Basically, if you lived 10 miles from your old job, the new one needs to be 60+ miles from your current house.
+The basic rule states that your new workplace should reside at least 60 miles away from your residential address because your previous worksite was located 10 miles from your home.
+You might qualify for a partial exclusion based on the time you actually lived there.
+Someone who lived in their home for one year might exclude $125,000 (single) or $250,000 (married) instead of the full amount.

 Consulting with a Tax Professional

 Look, I’m not going to pretend tax law is simple.
-A good CPA can run the numbers and potentially save you thousands.
+A competent CPA will analyze your financial records to discover opportunities which could lead to major savings of thousands of dollars.
 This seems especially important if you’re selling your home quickly in Norfolk or other hot Virginia markets where appreciation has been steep.
+The experts help clients develop timing strategies which support their investment choices.
+The decision to postpone closing until January sometimes results in tax advantages that apply to the following year.

 Are Relocation Homes Cheaper, and What Are the Buying Options?

-- These deals often close fast—have your financing ready.
+• These deals often close fast.
+Have your financing ready before making an offer.

 How Can a Real Estate Market Analysis Help You When Relocating?